Designing a REST API

 Data Validation

-• Concert IDs must be valid UUIDs
+• Concert IDs: Must be valid UUIDs with examples provided

 Error Handling